sap-tutorials/Tutorials/tutorials/workzone-build-2-workspace/workzone-build-2-workspace.md

 2. In the **Add New Page** screen, under the **Content** category, select **Forums** to add the **Forums**  page tab to your workspace.
 The forum page tab opens a screen displaying all the different forum topics.

-    Now ask a question in the forum.
+    In the next steps, we ask a question in the forum.

 3. Go back to your workpage by clicking the **About the Hackathon** workpage.